awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithAutomatedBackups.md

 To enable backups in AWS Backup, you use resource tagging to associate your DB instance with a backup plan\.
 For more information, see [Using tags to enable backups in AWS Backup](USER_Tagging.md#Tagging.RDS.AWSBackup)\.

 **Note**
 Backups managed by AWS Backup are considered manual DB snapshots, but don't count toward the DB snapshot quota for RDS\.
-Backups that were created with AWS Backup have names ending in `awsbackup:AWS-Backup-job-number`\.
+Backups that were created with AWS Backup have names ending in `awsbackup:backup-job-number`\.

 For more information about AWS Backup, see the [https://docs.aws.amazon.com/aws-backup/latest/devguide](https://docs.aws.amazon.com/aws-backup/latest/devguide)\.